Orkney’s Garden Trail

 The price above includes any applicable early booking discount and a pay in full discount, and applies only if you pay the full balance at time of booking.

 Whether you want to add extra nights on either side of your tour, you want to upgrade your flight or hotel room, or you are hoping to enjoy a door-to-door airport transfer, we can help.

 To add special extras to your tour, call our Specialist Sales Executives to discuss your needs on 01334 657155.

 Day 1 -

 We depart from our designated pick-up points and head north, stopping en route for refreshments and having an early lunchtime stop in Inverness (not included).
 We will continue to our first garden just over the Kessock Bridge, Old Allangrange, a lovely old property with surrounding garden set in the heart of the Black Isle.

 Following our visit we will continue north by the scenic coastal road to Wick and our accommodation at Mackays Hotel.
-Dinner will be served in the evening.

 |Hotel||Mackays Hotel, Wick|